8 Common house buying mistakes (and how to avoid them)

 Also by taking your time, you can consider what the property is worth and the research to back up your offer.

-Mistake 7: Dragging your feet
+#7 Dragging your feet

-Mistake 8: Offering too much
+#8 Offering too much

 When your ready make an offer, start with a price which is slightly under the current average sold price for that street.
 This way you can sweeten deal should you be rejected at the first attempt.

-Never pay for future potential, today.
+Never pay for future potential today.
 Instead, believe that you will get lucky over the time you live in the property and see a good financial return while creating lots of happy memories.

-How to avoid these common house buying mistakes
+Avoid these common house buying mistakes